-Meals during Lent.
-What is impossible and what is possible?
-Easter fast: a calendar of do's and don'ts
+Nutrition during Lent.
+What is not possible and what is possible?
+Easter fast: calendar, do's and don'ts

 Reading time: 9 minutes